noudess/docs-main/EQDictionary.md

 Not every case of client/mob version and gm flag set/clear will receive a dynamic entry.
 In these cases, the static reference is returned.

-These entries are built when the initial call to `EQEmu::<system_namespace>::InitializeDynamicLookups()` is performed at server start-up.
+The entries are constructed based on expansion settings when the initial call to `EQEmu::<system_namespace>::InitializeDynamicLookups()` is performed at server start-up.

+Creating dynamic lookups and embedding them into system classes allow for criteria updates that would normally require even more state condition checks and more static variable definitions making proper support for per-expansion and gm flag states impractical.

+Dynamic lookups resolve the complexity of coding needed to support the myriad of conditions required support to customizable server features.

 A deep, working knowledge of client behavior is required to correctly set up dynamic entries.
 Testing through server setting changes and client observation is the best way to achieve this.